spectralDNS/shenfun/docs/source/poisson.rst

 %%%%%%%%%%%%%%%%%%%%%%%%%%

 :Authors: Mikael Mortensen (mikaem at math.uio.no)
-:Date: Aug 28, 2018
+:Date: Oct 11, 2018

 *Summary.* This is a demonstration of how the Python module `shenfun <https://github.com/spectralDNS/shenfun>`__ can be used to solve the Poisson equation with Dirichlet boundary conditions in one dimension.
 Spectral convergence, as shown in Figure :ref:`fig:ct0`, is demonstrated.
 The demo is implemented in
-a single Python file `dirichlet_poisson1D.py <https://github.com/spectralDNS/shenfun/blob/master/demo/dirichlet_poisson1D.py>`__, and the numerical method is is described in more detail by J. Shen :cite:`shen1` and :cite:`shen95`.
+a single Python file `dirichlet_poisson1D.py <https://github.com/spectralDNS/shenfun/blob/master/demo/dirichlet_poisson1D.py>`__, and the numerical method is is described in more detail by J. Shen [Ref1]_ and [Ref2]_.

 .. _fig:ct0: